-If a student wishes to withdraw entirely from the University, he/she must complete a University withdrawal form and also complete an exit interview with a staff member in Enrollment Services/Academic Services.
+If a student wishes to withdraw from individual course(s) or the University, he/she must complete a course or University withdrawal form.
+Students who withdraw from all courses will constitute a University withdraw, and as such, are strongly suggested to complete an exit interview with a staff member in the Academic Services Office.
 See the Tuition Reduction policy for financial implications.

-If active engagement has occurred, students who withdraw from class(es) by the end of week 7 will receive a grade of "W"; those withdrawing after this date will receive a grade of "WF".
+Students who withdraw after the add/drop period but before the end of week 7 will receive a grade of "W"; those withdrawing after this date will receive a grade of "WF".
 Students who withdraw from a 5 1/2 or 6 week course or rotation prior to the start of Week 4 (Week 9 for courses beginning the second half of the quarter) will receive a grade of "W"; those withdrawing after the start of Week 4 or Week 9, depending on course start date, will receive a grade of "WF".